Deardind History, Family Crest & Coats of Arms

 The surname Deardind was first found in Lancashire at Dearden, near Edenfield, Bury where the name derives from the Old English word "deor" meaning "deer," and "denu", which meant "valley," collectively meaning "the valley of the deer."

-Important Dates for the Deardind family
+Early History of the Deardind family

 This web page shows only a small excerpt of our Deardind research.
 Another 81 words (6 lines of text) covering the years 1281 and 1130 are included under the topic Early Deardind History in all our PDF Extended History products and printed products wherever possible.